JSONDR/miscellaneous_assertions/OWNERSHIP.md

-# OWNERSHIP & PROPRIETARY RIGHTS STATEMENT
+# OWNERSHIP & PROPRIETARY RIGHTS STATEMENT (For now)

 ## Proprietary Notice

-Except for the files named **file** and **bytes_permutor**, which are released under an open source license, **all other files and content within this repository are proprietary and subject to exclusive ownership rights**.
+Except for the files named **file** and **bytes_permutor.py**, which are released under an open source license, **all other files and content within this repository are proprietary and subject to exclusive ownership rights**.

 All rights, title, and interest in and to all proprietary files and materials in this repository are exclusively owned by the repository owner.
-No part of the proprietary content may be used, reproduced, copied, modified, distributed, performed, displayed, sublicensed, or transmitted in any form or by any means, electronic, mechanical, or otherwise, without the prior written consent of the owner.
+No part of the proprietary content may be used, reproduced, copied, modified, distributed, performed, displayed, sublicensed, or transmitted in any form or by any means, electronic, mechanical, or otherwise.

 ## Prohibited Actions